Most opinions are that fresh vegetables are better than frozen ones. But is this always true? I did some research and came up with this.

 But this doesn’t mean that all frozen vegetables are bad for you.
 Frozen veggies would still provide good amounts of essential nutrients like protein and fiber if they were flash-frozen at their peak freshness directly after being harvested from the ground or picked off a tree.

-Many of the online complete meal delivery services like the ones you can find here. use flash freezing to ensure the best freshness.
+Many of the online complete meal delivery services are like the ones you can find here. use flash freezing to ensure the best freshness.

 Flash-freezing quickly drops their temperature to 0°F (-18°C) or below so fast that large ice crystals can’t form inside the cells, which preserves most of their taste and nutrition (just as long as you don’t overcook them).